microsoft/promptflow/README.md

 pf flow test --flow ./my_chatbot --interactive
 ```

-**What's Next?
-Ensuring ”High Quality“ with Prompt Flow**
+#### What's Next?
+Ensuring ”High Quality“ with Prompt Flow

-Before deploying your application to production, it is crucial to evaluate its quality.

 <details>
-<summary><b> Why is quality evaluation so important?</b></summary>
+<summary><b> Before deploying your application to production, it is crucial to evaluate its quality. </b> Click to toggle why is it so important?</summary>

 LLMs' randomness can yield unstable answers.
 Fine-tuning prompts can improve output reliability.
 For accurate quality assessment, it's essential to test with larger datasets and compare outcomes with the ground truth.